The Causal Action in Minkowski Space and Surface Layer Integrals: Introduction

 Taken together, our results show in a surprising and compelling way that the different contributions to the Lagrangian in Minkowski space fit together consistently both with the general conservation laws of causal fermion systems and to structures present in classical field theory and quantum field theory.

 We finally outline our methods.
 As in~\cite[Chapter~5]{cfs} we describe the vacuum by a system of Dirac seas including leptons and quarks.
 Nevertheless, for simplicity we restrict attention to an interaction via electromagnetic fields and linearized gravity.
 Since these fields do not describe changes of flavor, in most parts of the analysis it suffices to consider a single Dirac sea of mass~$m$.
-In the first step of our analysis we apply the formalism of the continuum limit (for an introduction see~\cite[Section~2.4]{cfs}) to obtain contributions which are distributions in space-time with a $\delta$-singularity on the light cone and which have a pole in~$\varepsilon$.
-More precisely, all relevant contributions to the Lagrangian can be written as \beq \L(x,y) \asymp \text{(smooth functions in~$x$ and~$y$)} \cdot \frac{1}{\varepsilon^p \,t^q}\: \delta(|t|-r) \:\log^r(t^2-r^2)\: \epsilon(t)^s \eeq with~$r, s \in \{0,1\}$, where we set~$t=\xi^0$, $r=|\vec{\xi}|$ with~$\xi:=y-x$ (here and in what follows, the symbol~$\asymp$ indicates that we restrict attention to a specific contribution).
+In the first step of our analysis we apply the formalism of the continuum limit (for an introduction see~\cite[Section~2.4]{cfs}) to obtain contributions which are distributions in spacetime with a $\delta$-singularity on the light cone and which have a pole in~$\varepsilon$.
+More precisely, all relevant contributions to the Lagrangian can be written as

+with~$s, s' \in \{0,1\}$, where we set~$t=\xi^0$, $r=|\vec{\xi}|$ with~$\xi:=y-x$ (here and in what follows, the symbol~$\asymp$ indicates that we restrict attention to a specific contribution).
 These formulas involve regularization parameters which we simply treat as effective empirical parameters.
-We also point out that the formalism of the continuum limit gives rise to the formulas~\eqref{Lcontrib} only away from the diagonal (i.e.\ for~$x \neq y$).
+We also point out that the formalism of the continuum limit gives rise to the formulas~\eqref{Lcontrib} only away from the diagonal (i.e., for~$x \neq y$).
 Here we simply extend these formulas in the distributional sense.
-Clearly, this extension is unique only up to singular contributions supported on the diagonal.
-It turns out that this simple method gives sensible results.
+Clearly, this extension is unique only up to singular contributions supported on the diagonal (like contributions ${\sim} \varepsilon^{-q} \delta^4(x-y)$ or distributional derivatives thereof).
+It turns out that this simple method gives physically sensible results.

+For the computation of the conserved surface layer integrals, in Sections~\ref{seccurrent}--\ref{secpositive} we analyze integrals involving~\eqref{Lcontrib} with Fourier methods.
+Indeed, the distributions supported on the light cone~\eqref{Lcontrib} have a nice structure in momentum space (see for example Fig.~\ref{figK12} on p.~\pageref{figK12}).
+Rewriting multiplication in position space as convolution in momentum space, our task is to compute certain convolution integrals.
+More specifically, for the computation of the symplectic form and the surface layer inner product, we consider the combination given in~\cite[Theorem~3.1]{osi}